-By the time we make a data release the accumulated data quality analysis must be made available as part of the release artifacts.
+By the time we make a data release the accumulated data quality analysis must be made available as part of the release artefacts.

-5.2.1 Near Real-time Monitoring & Assessment of the raw data quality

-The quality assessment of the raw image data combines the results from the state of the telescope, the camera (see below) and technical properties of the images.
-Each will be analyzed as it is taken to a measure its technical properties both on the at the Summit Facility using the LSSTCam Diagnostic cluster and from properties determined during the prompt processing for alert production.
+5.2.1 Near Real-time Monitoring & Assessment of the raw data quality it is taken to a measure its properties both on the at the Summit Facility using the LSSTCam Diagnostic cluster and from properties determined during the prompt processing for alert production.
 Performance properties will be based on measurements and characteristics derived from the images themselves and from daily calibration data, these include: